The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 \subsubsection{Communication Operations}

-An amoebot can check for the presence of a neighbor using the \Connected\ operation and exchange information with its neighbors using the \Read\ and \Write\ operations.
+An amoebot checks for the presence of neighbors using the \Connected\ operations and exchanges information with its neighbors using the \Read\ and \Write\ operations.
 When the application layer calls $\Connected(p)$, the system layer simply returns \true\ if there is a neighbor connected via port $p$ and \false\ otherwise.
-The application layer may instead call $\Connected()$ to obtain a full snapshot of its current port connectivity, including information about whether it is connected to any one of its neighbors via multiple consecutive ports.
-In particular, when the application layer calls $\Connected()$, the system layer returns an array $[c_0, \ldots, c_{k-1}]$, where $k = 6$ if the amoebot is contracted and $k = 10$ if it is expanded.
-If there is no neighbor connected via port $p$, then $c_p = \false$; otherwise, $c_p = N_i$ where $i \in \{1, \ldots, 8\}$ is a local identifier for the neighbor connected via port $p$ (see \figtext~\ref{fig:operationsconn}).
+The application layer may instead call $\Connected()$ to obtain a full snapshot of its current port connectivity.
+Specifically, the system layer returns an array $[c_0, \ldots, c_{k-1}]$ mapping the amoebot's $k$ ports to local identifiers for its neighbors, of which there can be at most $k$.
+If there is no neighbor connected via port $p$, then $c_p = \false$; otherwise, $c_p = N_i$ where $N_i \in \{N_1, \ldots, N_k\}$ locally identifies the neighbor connected via port $p$ (see \figtext~\ref{fig:operationsconn}).
+Note that, depending on amoebots' shapes and the geometry of the space variant, multiple ports may connect to the same neighbor $N_i$.

-The application layer can call $\Read(p, x)$ to issue a request to read the value of a variable $x$ in the public memory of the neighbor connected via port $p$.
-Analogously, the application layer can call $\Write(p, x, x_{val})$ to issue a request to update the value of a variable $x$ in the public memory of the neighbor connected via port $p$ to a new value $x_{val}$. \Read\ and \Write\ can also be called with $p = \bot$ to access an amoebot's own public memory instead of a neighbor's.
+The application layer calls $\Read(p, x)$ to issue a request to read the value of a variable $x$ in the public memory of the neighbor connected via port $p$.
+Analogously, the application layer calls $\Write(p, x, x_{val})$ to issue a request to update the value of a variable $x$ in the public memory of the neighbor connected via port $p$ to a new value $x_{val}$.
+If $p = \bot$, an amoebot's own public memory is accessed instead of a neighbor's.